 Lessons from the Past

-You’re not just the product of what’s happened to you.
-You’re also the meaning you make of it.
+You’re not the product of what’s happened to you in the past.
+You’re the meaning you make of it regardless.

-Are there patterns or behaviors I repeat today that trace back to an old experience?
+Are there patterns or behaviors that I repeat today that trace back to an old experience?

-Where am I still living from survival, not intention?
+Where am I still living from survival and where I'm not being intention?

 What wisdom do I want to carry forward — and what weight do I want to set down?

-You’re not broken — you’re becoming.
-The past isn’t something to fix.
-It’s something to understand, so we can move forward with clarity and compassion.
+The past isn’t something for you to fix.
+It’s something to understand, so you can move forward with understanding and love for yourself and for others.

 Step 1:

-Every hard thing we’ve survived teaches us something — even if the lesson took time to become clear.
+Every hard thing we’ve survived through teaches us something — even if the lesson took time to become clear later down the road.

 Ask yourself:

-What did this experience teach me about my strength?
+What did these experiences teach me about my strength?

-What limiting belief did I pick up that I might be ready to release?
+What limiting belief did I pick up that I'm ready to get rid of?

 How has this shaped how I relate to others, to risk, to rest, or to love?